Better information for more informed decisions

 An MRI requires no ionizing radiation; it is a safe procedure for most patients.
 All patients are screened before undergoing an MRI and only those patients with certain implanted devices or metallic fragments could potentially be at risk for injury.
 Your safety during the procedure is of the utmost importance to our staff and physicians.
 You will be asked several questions and will change into MRI-approved attire before the procedure to ensure your safety.

 Most MRI exams last 30–40 minutes and require stillness.
 The length of your exam depends on the type of study your doctor has ordered.
 An MRI scan is painless; you can expect to hear a buzzing or drumming sound during the procedure.
-However, all TCO locations provide hearing protection and most offer a choice of music to listen to during the scan as well.
+However, all TCO locations provide hearing protection and offer a choice of music to listen to during the scan as well.
 Following your exam, a radiologist will review and interpret your images within 24 to 48 hours.
 The interpretation is forwarded to your physician who will then develop a personalized treatment plan.

 TCO’s extremity and weight-bearing CT scanners utilize cone-beam CT technology.
 This innovative technology creates highly detailed, three-dimensional images of the extremities’ bony structures.
 CT is particularly useful when minor bony injuries are suspected or when complicated fractures need better evaluation.
 Weight-bearing technology allows your physician to view your joints under the stress of gravity to more accurately depict the injury’s true nature or healing process.